Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 • Backflow prevention: Any system connected to a potable supply line must include an air gap or Reduced Pressure Zone (RPZ) device to prevent contaminated rainwater from entering drinking water.

-• Dual piping & non-potable labeling: Indoor non-potable pipes are often required to be purple (or similarly color-coded) and clearly stenciled "NON-POTABLE — DO NOT DRINK."
+• Dual piping & non-potable labeling: Indoor non-potable pipes are typically required to be purple (or similarly color-coded) and clearly stenciled "NON-POTABLE, DO NOT DRINK" at set intervals.

 • Overflow routing: Tank overflow must route to a storm drain, not a sanitary sewer or neighbor's property.